w3c/window-management/EXPLAINER.md

   // NEW: Feature-detect availability of additional screen information. if ("getScreens" in window) {
     try {
-      // NEW: Request permission-gated access to additional screen information. let screensInterface = await window.getScreens();
+      // NEW: Requests permission-gated access to additional screen information. let screensInterface = await window.getScreens();
       startMultiScreenSlideshow(screensInterface);
       return;